phaserjs/phaser/README.md

 Version 1.1.4 - "Kandor" - In development

+Significant API changes:

+* Loader.tileset has a new method signature.
+Please use the new format: load.tileset(key, url, tileWidth, tileHeight, tileMargin, tileSpacing, rows, columns, total).

 New features:

 * Added a stage.fullScreenScaleMode property to determine scaling when fullscreen (thanks oysterCrusher)